Blazers executive Neil Olshey dismissed after probe

 AP Sports Writer

-The Blazers promoted director of player personnel Joe Cronin to interim GM.
+The Blazers promoted Joe Cronin, director of player personnel, to interim GM.

 The team said in a statement that Olshey was dismissed for violating its code of conduct.
-The Blazers had hired an outside firm last month to investigate workplace environment concerns stemming from allegations of misconduct involving Olshey.
+The Blazers hired an outside firm last month to investigate workplace environment concerns.
+The probe stemmed from allegations of misconduct involving Olshey.

 The dismissal is effective immediately.